 For those who are a part of our Stress Free Christmas course and community, I’ll be sharing FB Live videos each day so we can encourage each other with our missions.
 Click here to join the course if you need extra support and encouragement to accomplish your missions.

-11/5: Make my Christmas list and begin to collect others’ lists.
+11/4: Begin my Christmas list and ask for others’ lists.
 Use Amazon Wish List to simplify things.

-11/10: Christmas Card Prep Day plus 0rganize my photos online for photo gifts.
+11/9: Christmas Card Prep Day plus organize my photos online for photo gifts.

 11/14: Work on handmade/photo gifts.